shaikhsirajudin/Notes/Latest/compass and sass .md

 # @import and partials
-This lets us break our CSS into different files and then request them as we need them in our CSS. each @import, our browser has to make another HTTP request and using lots of @imports can really slow down our page load time
+This lets us break our CSS into different files and then request them as we need them in our CSS. each @import, our browser has to make another HTTP request and using lots of @imports can really slow down our page load time starting filename with an underscore tells Sass not to generate a .css files from it

 ```
 @media screen and (min-width: 640px) {